 - Hb A1C.

 - Fast strips by just one drop of your blood.
-It is well known now and one of the widely used methods could be easily used by anyone.
-So, it is used as a fast and easy test.
+It is famous now and one of the widely useful methods for anyone.
+So, doctors use it as a fast and easy test.

 - C-peptide is high or low in the case of Diabetes Type 2.

 - The same as type 1 (3P’s, Fatigue, blurred vision, sores, numbness), but not commonly weight loss.